 Your vendor’s customer service reflects your customer service.
 This might be direct or through your customer service department that relies on answers from your vendor.
 In both cases, you should have the assurance that your customer is not at a loss.
 Ensure that your partner understands the MSP space clearly and has the necessary capabilities to offer quick access to support through phone, chat, or email if there are severe issues with the cloud service.

 There’s one last question to keep in mind: is the offering the right fit for you?
 A good vendor offers different partner programs and partnership options depending on your portfolio.
 With partnership programs, you can cement a strong relationship with your vendor and access special partner benefits.
-For instance, with UniVoIP’s white-label partner program, you can sell powerful UCaaS & Direct Route for Microsoft Teams solutions under your brand.
+For instance, with UniVoIP’s white-label partner program, you can sell powerful UCaaS & Cloud Voice for Microsoft Teams solutions under your brand.

 Your Success Depends on the Right Cloud Service Vendor

 Choosing a UCaaS vendor can be challenging, but it’s better than hopping vendors and disrupting your client’s operations.
 The right vendor can simplify operations for both you and your customers.
 While this checklist simplifies vendor selection, you must go beyond the list and talk to your prospective vendors to ensure the right fit.